 Do theatre kids make more dynamic instructors?
 We think so!
 Everyday, teachers are "putting on a show" for their elementary, middle and high school students.
 Several StarStruck Alumni are working in our nation's school systems to educate and inspire the next generation of Americans.

 Brittany Bigelow is a graduate of the BFA Commercial Dance program at Pace University in NYC.
-In the spring, she appeared as the featured soloist in Bob Fosse’s “Bye Bye Blackbird” at Pace University and was also selected to perform in Take the Stage with Broadway Stars at Carnegie Hall, under the direction of Melissa Rae Mahon and Leslie Stifelman.
+Most recently, Brittany completed performing in the National Tour of 42nd STREET.
+She appeared as the featured soloist in Bob Fosse’s “Bye Bye Blackbird” at Pace University and was also selected to perform in Take the Stage with Broadway Stars at Carnegie Hall, under the direction of Melissa Rae Mahon and Leslie Stifelman.
 She was proud to serve as the dance captain for this project.
 Regionally, Brittany most recently appeared in The Will Roger’s Follies at Merry-Go-Round Playhouse (Ziegfeld Girl/Betty Blake US) directed and choreographed by Ann Cooley and Victor/Victoria at Ogunquit Playhouse (Ensemble) directed by Matt Lenz and choreographed by Darren Lee.
 Brittany is currently represented by bloc NYC.
 Learn more at www.brittanybigelow.com

 In 2015, Brittany spent the year as part of the National Tour of 42nd Street, directed by Mark Bramble and choreographed by Randy Skinner!

 “StarStruck is where my dreams started to become my reality.
 It was a safe environment to take risks and to dream big!
 Jen and Peter have created the most magical place that provided me with the foundation needed to pursue my craft and introduced me to people that I will forever carry with me.
 I am eternally grateful to everyone at StarStruck for their ENDLESS love and support!!”